vinitshahdeo/Mini-YouTube/README.md

 # Mini YouTube

 ### A web app where one can search YouTube videos in sorted order according to number of likes, comments, views, name and date.
-It is made using YouTube API v3.
+It is made using [YouTube API v3](https://developers.google.com/youtube/v3/getting-started).

 <br>

 ## Instruction

-- Get your **YouTube API key** [here](https://developers.google.com/youtube/v3/getting-started)
+- Get your **YouTube API key [here](https://developers.google.com/youtube/v3/getting-started)**.

 - Replace **`API_KEY=XXXXXXXXXX`** in `js/youtube.js` with your own YouTube API key.